Those striking red berry clusters are edible!!

 Foragers call it sumac-ade, or wild lemonade.

-The flavor of this wild sumac-ade is really complex and interesting.
+The flavor of Wild Pink Lemonade is really complex and interesting.

 - - THE RECIPE - -